houstonhaynes/AD4SDocs/02 Rusts Journey Beyond Memory Safety.md

 This example demonstrates how Rust's ownership model forces artificial indirection (using indices instead of references) for graph structures, resulting in code that's less intuitive and potentially less efficient than equivalent code in garbage-collected languages.

-The cognitive overhead here isn't merely an inconvenience—it's a fundamental constraint on optionality.
+The cognitive overhead here isn't merely an inconvenience, it's a fundamental constraint on optionality.
 When developers must constantly contend with ownership rules that fight against the natural structure of their problem domain, they experience a form of decision fatigue that limits creative problem-solving.
 This fatigue represents an invisible cost that's rarely accounted for in evaluations of Rust's benefits:

 ```rust
 // Example: Cognitive overhead of working with a simple cache